 During my initial research I found out that leading up to a shoulder replacement procedure involves several steps and communication to determine if the person would be a good candidate for an outpatient program, considering the person goes home the same day.

 The treating doctor prospected the dentist may require a left shoulder reverse total replacement surgery within the future (10 years).
 It was determined the dentist more than likely would have outpatient surgery.
 Here’s where I came in, to cost out what this surgery and the rehabilitation would amount to.
 I’m not going to give you all I found, well because I was paid to do that work.
 So, I’ll just give you a bit of my report and what I found, for free here on my blog!

 There is a pre-assessment teaching appointment with a joint coordinator (included in the $18k outpatient procedure cost).
 A simple online health admit walks the patient through their medical history (for anesthesia purposes).
 The physical exam pre-operative is usually with the PCP and would include a standard physical with typically a CBC, BMP and EKG.
 X-rays at pre-op and post-op may not be necessary, and an MRI may not be.
 All testing and recommendation depends on the patient’s needs, and is dictated by the surgeon.
 Followup would likely involve physical therapy and home-based exercises.

 So then what do I do next, cost it all out!?
 Well, yep!
 And I included research and rehabilitation goals.
 Want more examples of cases?
 Let me know!
 Want my help in helping your client with a case involving work and disability?
-Again, let me know!
-Contact me to discuss the case!
+Again, let me know.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.